NicoleMeinie/Regression/README.md

 ## Motivation

-The solution will help Sendy improve customer communication and the reliability of its service.
-In addition, the solution will allow Sendy to realise cost savings, reducing the cost of doing business through improved resource management and planning for order scheduling.
+Our solution will help Sendy improve customer communication and the reliability of its service.
+In addition, the solution will allow Sendy to realise cost savings by reducing the cost of doing business through improved resource management and planning for order scheduling.

 ## Approach
 - Exploratory Data Analysis